kevinpt/vhdl-extras/doc/rst/packages.rst

 `strings_maps_constants.vhdl <http://code.google.com/p/vhdl-extras/source/browse/rtl/extras/strings_maps_constants.vhdl>`_

-Constants for basic
-character sets.
+Constants for various character sets from the range of Latin-1 and mappings for upper case, lower case, and basic (unaccented) characters.
+It is a clone of the Ada'95 package Ada.Strings.Maps.Constants.

 .. _strings_unbounded: